zowe/docs-site/docs/user-guide/systemrequirements-zosmf-lite.md

-# Configuring z/OSMF Lite (non-production environment)
+# Configuring z/OSMF Lite (for non-production use)

-This section provides information about requirements for z/OSMF lite configuration.
+This section provides information about requirements for z/OSMF Lite configuration.

+**Discaimer:** z/OSMF Lite can be used in a non-production environment such as development, proof-of-concept, demo and so on.
+It is not for use in a production environment.
+To use z/OSMF in a production environment, see [Configuring z/OSMF](systemrequirements-zosmf.md).

 1. [Introduction](#introduction)
 2. [Assumptions](#assumptions)
 3. [Software Requirements](#software-requirements)